greglook/vault/doc/entities.md

 ## Entity Attributes

 Entities act like a map, grouping together named _attributes_.
 These specify relationships between entities and values.
-Attribute should be given relatively primitive values, preferring to reference more complex data indirectly.
-Values may be either a primitive, such as a boolean, integer, double, or string, or a blobref.
-Attributes may either be scalars (single values) or sets (multiple values).
+Attribute values must be primitive types, such as booleans, integers, doubles, strings, or hash-ids.
+Attributes can be single-valued (such as `:title`), or multi-valued (such as `:tags`).
+Multi-valued attributes are represented as unordered sets.

 Attributes are named by keywords, which should generally be namespaced.
+Some potential system-level attributes are:
-- `:identity` - a (unique) symbolic shortcut to give to the entity
+- `:ident` - a (unique) symbolic shortcut to give to the entity
-- `:content` - the 'state value' of the entity
-- `:title` - string naming the entity
+- `:title` - a string naming the entity
-- `:description` - longer string describing the entity
+- `:description` - a longer string describing the entity in detail
 - `:tags` - set of string tags labeling the entity
-- `:http/content-type` - MIME type for the entity's content

 ## Temporal Ordering